-- IFRS 5.38 - The Group has elected to disclose major classes of assets and liabilities classified as held-for-sale in the notes.
-Alternatively, this information may be provided in the statement of financial position.

-IFRS 13.93(a), Insights 2.4.530 a.

-b.
-A non-recurring fair value measurement - e.g. related to an asset classified as held-for-sale - may occur during the reporting period.
+- The Group has elected to disclose major classes of assets and liabilities classified as held-for-sale in the notes.
+Alternatively, this information may be provided in the statement of financial position. - IFRS 13.93(a), Insights 2.4.530 - A non-recurring fair value measurement e.g. related to an asset classified as held-for-sale may occur during the reporting period.
 The disclosures required for a non-recurring fair value measurement are applicable in the financial statements for the period in which the fair value measurement occurred.